Europe

 Additional Projects

-A project that I have shifted my focus on recently, is the effect of space weather events on the migration routes of birds during their seasonal shifts between nesting and wintering grounds.
+A project that I have shifted my focus to recently, is the effect of space weather events on the migration routes of birds during their seasonal shifts between nesting and wintering grounds.

 What is space weather?